Income Tax Calculator

 Why is Quebec different?

 Quebec administers its own provincial income tax separately through Revenu Québec.
-Quebec residents also pay into QPP (Quebec Pension Plan) instead of CPP, and QPIP (Quebec Parental Insurance Plan) instead of higher EI premiums for parental benefits.
+Residents pay QPP (Quebec Pension Plan) instead of CPP and QPIP (Quebec Parental Insurance Plan) instead of higher EI premiums for parental benefits.

 What is the Basic Personal Amount?

-The Basic Personal Amount (BPA) is a non-refundable tax credit that every Canadian resident can claim.
-For 2026, the federal BPA is $16,129.
-This means you pay zero federal tax on the first $16,129 of income.
-Each province also has its own BPA, which varies widely.
+$16,452 for 2026 (federal).
+The BPA is a non-refundable tax credit every Canadian resident can claim.
+You pay zero federal tax on the first $16,452 of income.
+Each province also has its own BPA.

 How do RRSP contributions reduce tax?

-RRSP contributions are deducted from your taxable income, reducing your tax bill at your marginal rate.
-For example, if you contribute $10,000 and your marginal rate is 40%, you save $4,000 in tax.
-This calculator shows your tax before RRSP deductions — use our RRSP calculator to model the impact.
+By your marginal rate.
+RRSP contributions are deducted from taxable income.
+A $10,000 contribution at a 40% marginal rate saves $4,000 in tax.
+This calculator shows tax before RRSP deductions — use the RRSP calculator to model the impact.

 What changed in 2026?